Are Bluetooth Speakers Allowed on Planes? | Yes, But!

 Although, it’s unlikely an airline will allow you to use speakers during a flight.

-Can Bluetooth Speakers Be Checked In: Luggage?
+Can Bluetooth Speakers Be in your Checked Baggage?

 When it comes to checked in luggage, your wireless Bluetooth speakers are allowed to be in your checked luggage.
-In theory this is absolutely correct.
+In theory, this is absolutely correct.

-If you check the TSA (Transportation Security Administration) website, you will find that they say speakers are allowed in a bag that will be checked in.
-However, the catch here is that a Bluetooth speaker most times has an internal lithium-ion battery and that’s where things start to get a little tricky with air travel.
+However, the catch here is that a speaker most times has an internal lithium-ion battery, and that’s where things start to get a little tricky with air travel.

 The regulations on lithium-ion batteries and what you need to do if you want to bring speakers with you when you travel can be found on the FAA (Federal Aviation Administration) website.